 Time, money, and location are essentially no barriers to a good workout.
 We hope these tips offer you more ideas on getting into shape and getting fit and healthy from the comfort of your own home.

-To find out more about how you can take ownership of your health, sign up for a FREE experiential onboarding session at the Active Health lab.
-Guided by Active Health experts, you will receive an assessment of your current health and fitness level.
-From there, our experts can customise exercise and wellness programmes that suit your lifestyle.
+To find out more about how you can take ownership of your health, sign up for a fitness and health assessment available at the Active Health Labs located island-wide.
+Guided by Active Health Coaches, you will understand your current status, learn tips to improve your health and wellness and adopt habits that best suit your lifestyle.

 Scan here for GameOn!Nila